Part Time Programs

 CELOP offers part time, non-credit, English courses for internationals living in the Boston community.
 A variety of classes at different levels are available during the Fall, Spring and Summer semesters:

 Whether you want to improve your English for your job, raise your TOEFL score, or just communicate more easily with your English-speaking friends and neighbors, CELOP has a course to help you meet your goals.
-All new students are required to take a placement test an English Placement Exam to determine their level of English.
+All new students are required to take a placement test to determine their level of English.

 Students may choose from the following part time courses: